oleeskild/obsidian-digital-garden/README.md

 Note: this repository uses prettier and eslint to enforce code formatting and style.
 It is recommended to install these to your IDE for automatic formatting and error highlighting.

+## The Original Obsidian Publishing Plugin

+This is the original open-source Obsidian-to-website publishing plugin, and its codebase has served as the foundation for several other publishing tools in the ecosystem:

+- **[Flowershow's Obsidian plugin](https://github.com/flowershow/obsidian-flowershow)** — built directly on this plugin's codebase
+- **[Quartz Syncer](https://github.com/saberzero1/quartz-syncer)** — initially built on top of this plugin
+- **[Enveloppe](https://github.com/Enveloppe/obsidian-enveloppe)** — created using parts of this plugin's code

+It's been cool to see this project become the starting point for so many others to build their own Obsidian publishing solutions.

 ## Join the Community

 Be a part of the Digital Garden Community by joining our [Discord Server](https://discord.gg/UsPH74nEVS).